top of page

 ACAP ANU Node Lead Professor Dan Macdonald gave a popular plenary presentation titled, “Towards 27% efficient silicon solar cells in mass production” discussing the current state and likely future direction of industrial silicon cells.

-Professor Macdonald began by reviewing some of the key advances that have made this rapid progress possible, including improvements in silicon wafers, surface passivation, and low-recombination metallisation.
-He then moved to discuss in detail the relative advantages and disadvantages of SHJ and TOPCon technologies, both in terms of performance and cost.
+Professor Macdonald reviewed some of the key advances that have made this rapid progress possible, including improvements in silicon wafers, surface passivation, and low-recombination metallisation.
+He discussed in detail the relative advantages and disadvantages of SHJ and TOPCon technologies, both in terms of performance and cost.
+He explained:

-Building on this understanding, Macdonald discussed likely future directions, including alternative architectures such as back contact cells, to enable over 27% efficient cells in mass production at low cost in the medium term.
+Even in ideal conditions, silicon cells have a theoretical efficiency ceiling of around 29.5%, but real-world cells still fall 3 – 4% short due to light-trapping limits and the challenge of moving electrical charge efficiently.
+Macdonald discussed likely future directions, including alternative architectures, such as back contact cells, to enable over 27% efficient cells in mass production at low cost in the medium term.

 Associate Professor Heping Shen wins prestigious Stuart R Wenham Young Professional Award